 Before we begin talking about the process of impeaching and removing a sitting president, please keep in mind that other executive and judicial branch officials can be impeached and removed in a similar fashion.
-Executive branch officials who get into trouble tend to resign, or the president removes from office, which has led to very few of them being impeached.
+Executive branch officials who get into trouble tend to resign, or the president removes them from office, which has led to very few of them being impeached.
 (2) In 1804, the House impeached sitting Supreme Court Justice Samuel Chase, but he survived the trial in the Senate.
 In 1969, Supreme Court Justice Abe Fortas resigned under threat of impeachment for financial improprieties.
 Eight federal judges have been impeached and removed from office.
 An additional three federal judges have been impeached and resigned before they completed their Senate trials.
 The charges against these judges ranged from sexual assault to bribery and perjury.
 (3) But it is the prospect of a president being impeached and removed that is the most interesting and historically significant possibility that we will examine here.
-The founders were aware that neither ancient Grecian or Roman societies had figured out how to peacefully remove a chief executive who was abusing his office—often assassination or uprisings were the only remedy.
+The founders were aware that neither ancient Grecian or Roman societies had figured out how to peacefully remove a chief executive who was abusing their office—often assassination or uprisings were the only remedy.
 Thus far, no American president has been impeached by the House and removed by the Senate.

 The founders were very familiar with impeachment in British and Colonial American history.
 Beginning in 1376, the House of Commons “prosecuted powerful offenders before the House of Lords.”
 (4) Frequently, this process—called impeachment, a term with which American colonists were very familiar—involved executive ministers and was a way for Parliament members to exert influence over the Crown by proxy.
-Even though the British monarch could not be impeached him/herself, the House of Commons proclaimed that impeachment was a principal instrument to hold royal power accountable.
+Even though the British monarch could not be impeached, the House of Commons proclaimed that impeachment was a principal instrument to hold royal power accountable.
 In the American colonies—particularly after 1755 and then intensifying in the 1770s—colonial assemblies “came to see impeachment as the mechanism by which the people could begin the process of ousting official wrongdoers, understood as those who betrayed republican principles, above all by abusing their authority through corruption or misusing power.”
 (5) After independence, several states put impeachment provisions in their state constitutions.

 The founders created an impeachment provision in the U.S. Constitution and were anxious that it be applied to any future president who had, in the words of Benjamin Franklin, “rendered himself obnoxious” to the Constitutional order and the rule of law.
 The president, vice president, and other civil U.S. officers can be removed from office by Congress if they are found guilty of “treason, bribery, or other high crimes and misdemeanors.”
 While the definitions of treason and bribery are clear, the phrase “other high crimes and misdemeanors” sometimes confuses people.
 However, the founders were quite clear about what they meant.
 George Mason originally proposed that the House be able to impeach in cases of treason, bribery, or “maladministration,” but that was deemed to be too broad a term.
 Instead, they chose the phrase “or other high crimes and misdemeanors,” which had precedent in English law going back to 1642.
 What did they mean by that odd phrase?
 They were particularly concerned about presidents who fraudulently achieved office, who might be under the influence of—or conspire with—foreign powers, who improperly enriched themselves, who undermined the rule of law, or who became incapacitated.
 (6) As put by constitutional scholars Lawrence Tribe and Joshua Matz, “In creating the impeachment power, the Framers worried most of all about election fraud, bribery, traitorous acts, and foreign intrusion.
 Willful conspiracy with a hostile foreign power to influence the outcome of a presidential election directly evokes all of these concerns.”
 (7) It is clear that the president’s offenses need not be law violations and could instead be technically legal assaults against the common good or the public trust.
 For example, Alan Hirsch argues that it is perfectly legal for a president to pardon all members of his own party for any federal offenses, but such action would be reasonable grounds to impeach and remove that president.
 (8)

 The impeachment process is a fairly straightforward one, albeit one full of political dangers for everyone involved.
-At its most basic, constitutionally removing a president is a two-step process: The House impeaches and the Senate holds a trial to either remove the president or allow him to stay in office.
-Let’s suppose the president is accused of committing a criminal act, abusing his office, or undermining the rule of law.
+At its most basic, constitutionally removing a president is a two-step process: The House impeaches and the Senate holds a trial to either remove the president or allow them to stay in office.
+Let’s suppose the president is accused of committing a criminal act, abusing their office, or undermining the rule of law.
 The impeachment process begins in the House of Representatives, where one or more members introduces a bill to impeach.
 This bill will be referred to the House Judiciary Committee, which will hold hearings and vote whether to report out articles of impeachment to the full House.
 Other relevant House committees may hold hearings as well.
 Articles of impeachment are essentially the specific charges against the president.
 The full House debates the articles of impeachment and votes; a successful majority vote on one of the charges means that the president has been impeached.
 Then the process moves to the Senate, where the president is put on trial and the senators determine whether the president is “guilty” of the offenses spelled out in the articles of impeachment.
 Members of the House Judiciary Committee come over to the Senate to present the case against the president, while the president’s lawyers mount a defense.
 The Chief Justice of the Supreme Court comes into the Senate to preside over the trial.
 The Constitution requires a two-thirds vote in the Senate to convict and remove the president.

 Congress has never gone through the whole process and successfully removed a sitting president.
 However, there have been four notable cases in American history that you should know:

 In the 1864 presidential election, Republican Abraham Lincoln chose Tennessean and Democrat Andrew Johnson as his running mate in an effort to reach out to Democrats who supported the Union’s war effort.
 The Lincoln-Johnson ticket won.
 John Wilkes Booth shot President Lincoln on April 14, 1865, and Lincoln died the next morning.
 Andrew Johnson became president at a time when members of the Republican Party’s radical wing were adamant that the defeated Southern states be “reconstructed” into loyal Union members and that African Americans be guaranteed political rights and full participation.
 Johnson was more inclined to be lenient with the former Confederate states, which included his home state of Tennessee.
-Indeed, he did not believe that blacks were capable of democratic governance and said in 1865 that “White men alone must manage the South.”
+Indeed, he did not believe that Blacks were capable of democratic governance and said in 1865 that “White men alone must manage the South.”
 (9) He vetoed the 1866 Civil Rights Act and the Freedmen’s Bureau bill, which was designed to enlarge and solidify the powers of the already existing Freedmen’s Bureau to protect the civil rights and liberties of newly freed slaves and refugees.
 This angered the Radical Republicans, and Congress overrode his vetoes.
 Johnson also opposed passing the Fourteenth Amendment, which granted former slaves citizenship.
 It passed anyway.

 To limit Johnson’s power, Congress passed the Tenure of Office Act in 1867, which said that the president could not remove the holders of any appointed positions unless the Senate concurred.
 When Johnson removed Secretary of War Edwin Stanton without the Senate’s approval and replaced him with Lorenzo Thomas, the House voted to impeach him for the clear violation of the Tenure of Office Act.
 They also impeached him for very derogatory statements he made about Congress, specifically that he “did attempt to bring into disgrace, ridicule, hatred, contempt and reproach to the Congress of the United States.”
 That’s not a crime, although they impeached him for it anyway.
 After a three-month trial in 1868, President Johnson’s opponents came one vote short of a two-thirds majority to remove him from office.
 He served out the remainder of his term.
 Interestingly, the Tenure of Office Act was repealed in 1887, and then the Supreme Court definitively ruled in Meyers v.
 United States (1926) that the president does not need Senate approval to fire executive branch officials.